+MECHATRONICS Mr. Place - Room 74/75

-MECHATRONICS Mr Place - Room 74/75
+Mr Place - Room 74/75

+Year 12 Mechatronics [12TMT] Year 13 Mechatronics [13TMT]

 Prerequisites: Prerequisites:

 By application.
 Students must be taking Mathematics and Physics.
 12TMT preferred but not essential.
 By application.
 Students should also be taking Calculus/Statistics and Physics.

 Course Information: Course Information:

 Mechatronics unites the principles of engineering disciplines, including mechanical, electronics, programming and design skills.
 This is a collaborative class in which the students will design, build and programme their robot.
 The course provides Sector Related credits towards the Manufacturing and Technology Vocational Pathway endorsement.
 The focus of the Level 3 mechatronics course is to prepare students for engineering at a tertiary level through project based, contextualised learning across the multiple areas of Technology.
-Mathematics, Physics and English.
 Students will compete in the Evolocity electric vehicle competition.

-Mechatronics is an Academy class (see page 6 AWVA Academies ) and as such will run from 2.00pm - 6.00pm on a Wednesday afternoon.
+Mechatronics is an Academy class (see page 6 AWVA Academies) and as such will run from 2.00pm - 6.00pm on a Wednesday afternoon.
 As an Academy we must provide a tertiary component.
 We have developed a strong working partnership with the Engineering faculty at AUT, this allows our students to enrol in one of their papers.
 This will run in Term 3.

-Internal Assessments: Selected from: AS91355 Project management AS92348 Understanding frameworks AS91357 Prototyping AS91344 Mechanical construction AS91375 Advanced interfacing AS91373 Programming Internal Assessments: AS91609 Project Management AS91611 Prototyping AS91620 Mechanical assembly
+Internal Assessments: Selected from: AS91355 Project management AS92348 Understanding frameworks AS91357 Prototyping AS91344 Mechanical construction AS91375 Advanced interfacing Internal Assessments: AS91609 Project Management AS91611 Prototyping AS91620 Mechanical assembly

-External Assessments (selection from): AS91338 Working drawings AS91360 Demonstrate understanding of redundancy and reliability External Assessments: To be confirmed from the Technology Curricular.
+External Assessments (selection from): AS91338 Working drawings AS91360 Demonstrate understanding of redundancy and reliability External Assessments: AS91617 Product critique

 Course Cost: \$0 Course Cost: \$0

 Endorseable: Yes Endorseable: Yes

 Internal Credits: 18 Internal Credits: TBC

 External Credits: 4 External Credits: TBC

 Level of Credits: 2 Level of Credits: 3

 Leads to: 13 Mechatronics University Entrance Approved Examinable for Scholarship